Beats Filters

 This subsection contains information regarding usage and configuration of filters.

-Every system generates a large number of messages and in most cases there is no need to collect everything.
-Therefore there is an option in Logmanager to filter unnecessary messages.
-For this purpose Logmanager is using Beats agents native filtering functionality.
+Every system generates a large number of messages, and in most cases there is no need to collect everything.
+Therefore, there is an option in Logmanager to filter unnecessary messages.
+For this purpose, Logmanager uses Beats agents native filtering functionality.
 Filtered messages are discarded locally before they are forwarded to Logmanager, thus saving a little bit of processing power.

 There are two basic ways of working with filters: